FAQ for Agents

-Low resolution, JPG format - optimised for MLS, suitable for website and email
+Web ready, JPG format - optimised for MLS, suitable for website and email

-How much notice time is required?
+How much notice time is required to order a photoshoot?

 What are your office hours?

 Our office hours are flexible and depend on client requirements, however, images for MLS are typically taken Monday to Friday between the hours of 9am - 4pm.
-Sunset shots are taken after 4pm although the time will vary depending on the time of year.
+Twilight shots are taken after 4pm although the time will vary depending on the time of year.